 - Smaller Projects

-Other smaller projects included enriching the lives of others by presenting flowers to the elderly at old-aged homes, providing custard and jelly to many under-privileged children, working at SPCA or Donkey shelters, etc.
+Other smaller projects included enriching the lives of others by providing Kidstop with weekly fruit and vegetables, presenting flowers to the elderly at old-aged homes, providing custard and jelly to many under-privileged children, working at SPCA or Donkey shelters, etc.